abe-winter/automigrate/README.md

 ## Installation & basic use

+(note: you can do most of this stuff with `migrate.sh`, docs coming)

 To install, `pip install automig` (or use `pip3` if that fails).
 This should install dependencies and register the automig command.

 You can fall back to `git+https://github.com/abe-winter/automigrate` if you want latest master.